Body Positive: Politics and advocacy

-Politian Fran Wilde who introduced the Homosexual Law Reform Act 1986 in parliament, credited Bruce Kilmister for campaign resourcing and believed without the integral work that Kilmister did, the bill would not have passed in 1986.
+Politician Fran Wilde who introduced the Homosexual Law Reform Act 1986 in parliament, credited Bruce Kilmister for campaign resourcing and believed without the integral work that Kilmister did, the bill would not have passed in 1986.

-In 2015, Body Positive was among OUTLineNZ, the Charlotte Museum, the Gay Auckland Business Association, Auckland Pride Festival Inc and the Rainbow Tick to make 5 minute speeches to the Auckland Council’s Community Development and Safety Committee in aims to create a rainbow advisory board in Auckland Council.
+In 2015, Body Positive was among OUTLineNZ, the Charlotte Museum, the Gay Auckland Business Association, Auckland Pride Festival Inc and the Rainbow Tick to make 5 minute speeches to the Auckland Council's Community Development and Safety Committee in aims to create a rainbow advisory board in Auckland Council.
 The committee voted in favour of creating a rainbow advisory board.

 Prep and PeP

 Body Positive advocates the accessibility of PreP and PeP for everyone.
 From 2020, Body Positive offered PreP who people who quickly need it.
 In 2022, Pharmac will expand the availability of pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP) for preventing HIV, which Mark Fisher says "significant step toward the elimination of HIV transmission in Aotearoa".
 Today, Body Positive advocates for PreP to be normalized and more available for those who need it.